samphilipd/transactions-watcher/README.md

 ## Installation

+0. Install [leiningen](http://leiningen.org) if you don't have it already
 1. Clone the repo

 then:

 ```
 $ lein uberjar
 $ java -jar target/uberjar/transactions-watcher.jar [args]
 ```

 OR:

 ```
 $ lein run -- [args]
 ```

 ## Usage

 ```
 Usage: transactions-watcher [options]